 Objective: To assess attitude of undergraduate female students to oocyte donation in Rivers State, Nigeria

 Methodology: It was a descriptive cross-sectional study using a multi-stage sampling technique and a structured self-administered questionnaire for data collection.
-The questionnaire was completed by 372 repondents.
+The questionnaire was completed by 372 respondents.
 The data was analysed using Statistical Product and Service Solutions (version 25)

 Results: Most of the respondents had a positive attitude towards oocyte donation, 259 (69.6%) reported that egg donation was a good way of helping couples without children.
 However, most were neutral towards supporting a friend to donate eggs.
 Almost half 177(47.6%) had a positive attitude to advertising via media as a good way of recruiting women for egg donation.
 More than half of the respondents 202(54.3%) were in agreement that the egg donor and the receiving couple should remain anonymous, though 128(34.4%) were of the opinion that children conceived through egg donation have the right to know about their genetic origin.